Light rail in Canberra: Consideration of route options

+The longer route via Barton (Option 2) was selected by the ACT Government as the preferred route in April 2018.
+In March 2019, the Commonwealth Government offered its support for the extension to Woden, however, it favoured a different path around Capital Hill, arguing for a route along the State Circle (Option 1).
+A delay in the federal government response meant planning work for the line was postponed, though choosing to not pursue the Barton route could mean a simpler regulatory process.

+In May 2026, following public consultation, the ACT Government announced that it had chosen the State Circle route (Option 1).
+This will include the construction of a tunnel from Commonwealth Avenue to ease the gradient and curve for light rail vehicles entering State Circle.

+Business case and regulatory approvals process

+In 2018, prior to the splitting of Stages 2A and 2B, the ACT Government concluded that Option 1 of Stage 2 would cost $1,074.7 million and produce $589.5 million worth of benefits, whilst Option 2 would cost $1,008.4 million and produce $587.3 million worth of benefits.
+The Government did not publish that report until 2025.

-The business case for Stage 2A included costs and benefit estimates for the whole of Stage 2.
+The ACT Government's 2019 business case for Stage 2A included costs and benefit estimates for the whole of Stage 2.
 Those estimates implied that Stage 2B would cost $905 million and would produce $1,067 million worth of benefits.

-In mid-July 2019, the ACT Government submitted a referral for Stage 2B to the Australian Department of Environment and Energy, covering the extension from Commonwealth Park to Woden.
+In July 2019, the ACT Government submitted a referral for Stage 2B to the Australian Department of Environment and Energy.

 Potential further extensions

 Stage 3: Belconnen to Canberra Airport

 In October 2019, the ACT Government released its infrastructure plan which included stage 3 of light rail going from Belconnen to Canberra Airport via Civic, with the Civic–Belconnen section built first.

 Stage 4: Woden to Tuggeranong

 In October 2019, the ACT Government released its infrastructure plan which included stage 4 extending from Woden to Tuggeranong via Mawson.

 Twenty-five-year vision

 In October 2015, the ACT Government released a plan for a citywide light rail network that would be built over twenty-five years.
 The plan includes the following elements: